 and no one will ever steal them from me.

 The Father who gave them to me is greater than anyone,

 and no one can steal from the Father.

 This is a good opportunity for everybody in the group to share his or her name.
 Make sure that each gives his name out loud to the group and not just to the facilitator.

 Anyone has a dog?
 Does your dog come when you call?
 Explain that sheep flocks in the Middle East tend to be small and the many flocks need to search for scarce grazing land.
 Grazing grounds generally overlap and flocks tend to mix freely.
 Interestingly, though, when the shepherds leave at dusk, each has no problem in identifying his sheep and leading them home.
 The sheep all knew their master and each will respond only when its master calls and not another, very much like how dogs recognise their masters.

 Jesus called himself the Good Shepherd and that his sheep, i.e., we, know him and will follow him when he calls.
 How do you think he will call us?
 By our names.
 Discuss those who God called by their names: Abraham, Samuel, etc. Discuss how Mary Magdalene did not recognise Jesus at the tomb until he called her by her name.
 A good example of the sheep who knew the shepherd.

 If we are Jesus’ sheep, do we also need to be branded like the cows?
 Yes!!
-Like the cows, we are branded with Jesus’ name on us (not with a branding iron of course).
+Like the cows, we are branded with Jesus’ name on us.
 We are all called Christians.